Wolf-Fivousix/Racket/README.md

   * On Page Refresh do not push default channel.
   * Add online counter for members.
   * Add "Start of history" message on newly created channels.
+  * Display channel gear only on hover for non selected channels.